 point.
 This kind of snapshot can only be created from a

---block <BLOCK_HASH> option is given, the last checkpoint
+--block <BLOCK> option is given, the checkpoint level will

 Rolling snapshots can be exported if you want to deploy a node quickly